tancredesimonin/vendron-cloud-rest-adapter/README.md

 - 1 push deployment on scalingo or heroku (not tested on heroku - you may need to configure a procfile before deployment)

+## First install or deployment

+see [Installation](/INSTALLATION.md) for the details on setting up your instance - either locally or hosted - for the first time
 ## Usage

 see [Usage](/USAGE.md) for the details on using the API endpoints